michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 * "Competition and Reputation in an Online Marketplace: Evidence from Airbnb", 2023
   * Management Science, <a href="https://doi.org/10.1287/mnsc.2023.4758">Forthcoming</a>
-  * CRESSE & CPI Awards for Young Researchers - Best Digital Economy Paper by the CCIA
+  * CRESSE & CPI Awards for Young Researchers - <a href="https://ccianet.org/news/2021/09/ccia-sponsors-an-award-at-the-cresse-conference/">"Best Digital Economy Paper by the CCIA"</a>

 Working Papers
 -----

 * <a href="https://www.hbs.edu/ris/Publication%20Files/23-012_f4fa5a45-f77f-4f81-b7cb-3b664847e418.pdf">"Scapegoating and Discrimination in Times of Crisis: Evidence from Airbnb"</a> with Michael Luca and Elizaveta Pronkina, 2022 (Current Draft)
-  * Accepted for publication, Marketing Science
+  * Accepted for Publication, Marketing Science
   * <a href="https://www.nber.org/papers/w30344">"NBER Working Paper No. 30344, 2022"</a>
   * Media coverage: <a href="https://www.marketwatch.com/amp/story/scapegoating-minority-groups-can-shape-markets-asian-american-airbnb-hosts-saw-a-marked-decline-in-bookings-during-the-pandemic-11660576384">"MarketWatch"</a>